Sean Hannity: Other activities

-Controversies and criticism
+Views

 According to The Washington Post, Hannity "repeatedly embraces storylines that prove to be inaccurate" and takes positions that change over time.
 In the opinion of The New York Times, Hannity is "barreling headfirst into the murky territory between opinion and out-and-out conspiracy theorism".
 Hannity often promotes conspiracy theories without explicitly endorsing them, unlike Alex Jones.
 The New York Times wrote that this "has the effect of nourishing the more wild-eyed beliefs of his fans while providing Hannity a degree of plausible deniability".
 The New Yorker wrote in 2019 that Hannity had "[spewed] baseless conspiracy theories with impunity".

 During the Bush years, Hannity "loyally supported the president's policies".
 During the Obama administration, Hannity "leaned more heavily on stories he believed were being given short shrift by the 'liberal media' – stories about where Obama was born, and who deserved blame for the attack on the U.S. compound in Benghazi, Libya".
 In 2017, The Washington Post wrote that "what Hannity has stood for – at least for the past couple of years – is Trump."